-4. ENVIRONMENTAL PROTECTION
+4. ENVIRONMENTAL ASPECTS

 4.1.
-EMISSION CONTROL AND WASTE MANAGEMENT
+EMISSIONS

 We are dedicated to protecting the environment and integrating environmental considerations into our daily operations.
-During the Reporting Period, we implemented the following emission control measures:
+We strive to minimise all forms of emissions associated with our business activities, primarily by implementing and providing sufficient resources for effective emissions reduction measures.